-Psychology focuses on individual and collective behavior, two factors which will determine whether you produce a harmonious and self-sufficient society or a cesspool of in-fighting, recrimination, and mutiny.
+A psychology degree focuses on individual and collective behavior, two factors which will determine whether you produce a harmonious and self-sufficient society or a cesspool of in-fighting, recrimination, and mutiny.
 Take the lead in helping to mediate conflict, mollify rogue factions, and bridge ideological gaps.
 You will help the members of your community to move beyond personal differences in favor of shared survival.

 Your psychology degree will also make you a source of calm for those dealing with apocalypse-related anxiety, a source of support to those learning critical life skills for the first time, and a source of comfort to those coping with the grief of seeing loved ones transformed into oozing flesh-eaters.
 To learn more, check out The Best Online Bachelor’s in Psychology Degree Programs.

 Today, your average city is a colorful mix of metropolitan elites, hipster bohemians, and low-income families.
 Opportunities for recreation and commerce abound.
 Indeed, one might argue that the city is where all the action is.